manasisingh67/AI-based-Hybrid-Intrusion-Detection-System/README.md

 ## Credits

-This project was developed by [Your Name] and [Contributor Names], and is maintained by [Maintainer Name].
+This project was developed by myself Mansi Singh and is maintained by me only.